coq/coq/doc/sphinx/practical-tools/coq-commands.rst

    type of the option.
 For flags :n:`@setting_name` is equivalent to :n:`@setting_name=true`.
 For instance ``-set "Universe Polymorphism"`` will enable :flag:`Universe Polymorphism`.
-Note that the quotes are shell syntax, Coq does not see them.
+Note that the quotes are shell syntax, Rocq does not see them.
    See the :ref:`note above <interleave-command-line>` regarding the order of command-line options.
 :-unset *string*: As ``-set`` but used to disable options and flags.